The Rise of Road Accidents in Nepal: A Growing Concern

 Government Responses and Efforts

-The Nepali government has recognized the road safety crisis and has made efforts to mitigate the issue.
+The Nepali government has recognized the road safety crisis and has made efforts to mitigate the road accidents.
 Campaigns have been launched to promote road safety awareness, and there have been attempts to update and enforce stricter traffic laws.
 The implementation of technologies such as CCTV cameras, traffic lights, and speed detectors in urban areas has been aimed at reducing violations.
 For example, some cities have installed more traffic surveillance cameras, allowing authorities to monitor drivers and enforce rules like speed limits and traffic signal compliance.

 However, the enforcement of traffic laws remains inconsistent, and corruption within the system continues to undermine road safety efforts.
 The penalties for traffic violations are often insufficient to act as a deterrent, and offenders are sometimes able to avoid punishment through bribes.